The Iron Church

-The Iron Church or The Cast Iron Church is any of the three churches built in Liverpool in the early 19th century by John Cragg, who ran the Mersey Iron Foundry.
+The Iron Church or The Cast Iron Church is any of the three churches built in Liverpool in the early 19th century by John Cragg, who ran the Mersey Iron Foundry, and architect Thomas Rickman.
 The churches incorporated substantial cast iron elements into their structure and decoration.
 Two of these churches are still in existence and are active Anglican parish churches.
 These are St George's Church, Everton, and St Michael's Church, Aigburth.
 The third church, now demolished, was St Philip's in Hardman Street.